HangfireIO/Hangfire.Documentation/upgrade-guides/upgrading-to-hangfire-1.8.rst

 1. You should set the compatibility level to ``CompatibilityLevel.Version_180`` and use other new features **only after** all your servers migrate to the latest version.
 Otherwise, you may get exceptions.
 2. ``Schema 8`` and ``Schema 9`` migrations added to SQL Server, and running them automatically or manually is recommended.
 3. New migrations for SQL Server will not be performed automatically unless the ``EnableHeavyMigrations`` option is set.
 If your background processing is quite intensive, you should apply the migration manually by setting the ``SINGLE_USER`` mode for the database to avoid deadlocks and reduce migration time.
+4. ``Microsoft.Data.SqlClient`` package is prioritized over ``System.Data.SqlClient`` package in this release, you may also need to reference either of these packages explicitly, please see the upgrade steps below.

+.. admonition:: Encryption is enabled by default in Microsoft.Data.SqlClient
+   :class: warning

+   ``Microsoft.Data.SqlClient`` package has `breaking changes <https://github.com/dotnet/SqlClient/blob/main/release-notes/4.0/4.0.0.md#breaking-changes>`_ and encryption is enabled by default.
+You might need to add ``TrustServerCertificate=true`` option to a connection string if you have connection-related errors, or stay with ``System.Data.SqlClient`` package.
+More details can be found in `this issue <https://github.com/dotnet/SqlClient/issues/1402>`_ on GitHub.

 If you have any issues with an upgrade process, please post them to `GitHub Issues <https://github.com/HangfireIO/Hangfire/issues>`_.